ZixuanGao23206703/BlackJack-Simulator/README.md

 ### Features
 - An app that users can use to play hands of Blackjack
 - Generate cards from an external API
-- Uses functions to handle dealing cards, and player decisions like 'hit' and 'stay'
+- Uses functions to handle dealing cards, and player decisions like 'hit' and 'stand'
 - Uses logic to figure out which hand is higher without going over 21 to determine the winner
 - Manipulates DOM to display cards, and the results for each hand
-- Users can click the "Reset Game" button to start a new game
+- Users can click the "New Game" button to start a new game

 ### Tech used
 JavaScript, React.js, Axios, Bootstrap, CSS, HTML.